Location: Toronto, Canada

 Excellent command of the English language, both written and oral.

-Computer skills, MS Office; DOORS; Modeling; Data Bases.
+Computer skills, MS Office; DOORS; Item ToolKit, RAM Commander, Isograph.

-Approves safety qualifications of all products and installed systems
+Approves safety qualifications of Thales products, external interfaces and installed systems.

 Evaluate performance of technical staff.

-Manages and schedules daily activities within budget & time allowances given.
+Manages and schedules work plan within budget & time allowances given.

 Chez Thales, nous proposons des CARRIÈRES passionnantes, pas de simples emplois.
 Fort de ses 80 000 collaborateurs dans 68 pays, Thales a mis en place une politique de mobilité permettant, chaque année, à des milliers d'employés de faire progresser leur carrière tant dans leur domaine d’expertise que dans de nouveaux domaines de compétences, cela aussi bien dans leur pays d’origine qu’à l'étranger.
 Ensemble, nous pensons qu’adopter une politique de flexibilité est une manière plus actuelle de travailler.
 C’est ici que commence votre parcours exceptionnel, postulez sans tarder!